-- Augment the current automated and integrated computer intake system (WCOS) by leveraging technology to efficiently and effectively deliver services. - Develop a web-based system which guide the employer to available resources and potential subsidized solutions based upon the employer's workforce current and future workforce needs and assist business representative to collaborate across workforce programs to meet employer workforce needs. - Develop career technical education program(s) that will bring employers and youth together. - Reduce and/or eliminate barriers to youth entering workforce. - Develop a trained workforce to meet industry needs. - Develop county level planning\advisory councils for both business and participants with barriers.
+- Augment the current automated and integrated computer intake system (WCOS) by leveraging technology to efficiently and effectively deliver services. - Implement the web-based Employer Engagement tool which guides the employer to available resources and potential subsidized solutions based upon the employer's current and future workforce needs and assist business representative to collaborate across workforce programs to meet employer workforce needs. - Develop career technical education program(s) that will bring employers and youth together. - Reduce and/or eliminate barriers to youth entering workforce. - Develop a trained workforce to meet industry needs. - Develop county level planning\advisory councils for both business and participants with barriers. - Expand outreach efforts for business, participants and workforce partners.